CDiala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Script to assign James Bond permission.
 10. Script to set mode of file.
 11. Script that adds execute permissions to all subdirectories.
-12. Script to create directory with permission.
+12. Script to create directory with permissioni.
+13. Script to assign a group owner to a file.